ellisonbg/py4science/book/getting_started.rst

 Python also supports fancy slice indexing, which is very useful and powerful with numpy arrays which have the same syntax.
-Since we cover it below, we'll leave the detailed explanation for later (:ref:`numpy_indexing_slicing`), and only demonstrate it in the example below in which we slice out every 2nd element.
+Since we cover it below in the introduction to numpy, we'll leave the detailed explanation for later (:ref:`numpy_indexing_slicing`), and only demonstrate it in the example below in which we slice out every 2nd element.

 .. ipython::